Up to 60% off sofas & mattresses — limited‑time deals.

 • Arm height: 26"

-• Motion type: Stationary
+• Motion: Stationary

 • Style: Transitional

-• Finish: Available in standard finishes + BC colors
+• Finish: Standard finishes plus BC colors

 Review Score